SorinoSSK/VFlowTech-Doc/content/apps/dashboards/dashboards/index.md

 {{< img-simple src="dashboards.png" alt="Dashboards app" class="border-0 rounded-circle" >}}

-By default it is the first icon that appears in the appbar.
+You can find it in the appbar as shown below.

-{{< img-simple src="dashboards-icon-in-appbar.png" alt="Dashboards icon in the appbar" class="border-0 rounded-circle" >}}
+{{< img-simple src="dashboards-in-appbar.png" alt="Dashboards icon in the appbar" class="border-0 rounded-circle" >}}

 Click on this icon to launch the Dashboards app.
 The Dashboards app will open, and default tab is the `Home` tab, as in the image below.